-The Associate Member Council (AMC) Elections are now closed.
+The Associate Member Council (AMC) Elections are will open soon!

 Term of Office

 Duties of the AMC

 Each year, four Associate Members are selected to serve three-year terms on the Associate Member Council (AMC).
 The AMC represents over 20,000 AACR graduate students, medical students and residents, and clinical and postdoctoral fellows (35 percent of the overall AACR membership) and provides a voice for early-career researchers to the AACR, serving in an advisory capacity.
 The AMC additionally helps develop initiatives and services to address the needs of early-career investigators in cancer research, provides a venue for collegial discussion about the challenges of a career in cancer research, helps provide recommendations on how to sustain this important workforce, and works with the AACR to recruit/retain/engage early-career researchers in the membership.
 People have joined the council to broaden their insights and network in the cancer research field, increase their likelihood and potential for future collaborations, learn more about the AACR, represent the membership, and help organize events to promote career development for early-career investigators.